 I’m sharing my best blogging and online business resources with you.
-I’ve been blogging for four years.
-Last year, I quit my corporate job and started working in my online business full-time.
+I’ve been blogging for five years.
+Two years ago, I quit my corporate job and started working in my online business full-time.
 I’m sharing my favorite tools for running an online business with you.
 These tools save you time and stress and make running your online business a little easier!

 These are the resources I have found most helpful in my online business journey.
 Please note that some of these links are affiliate links.
 That means that I will receive a commission if you decide to purchase the product.
 Everything I recommend (that costs money) I have personally used and truly believe provides value.
 If I have not used the product myself I will let you know in the description.

 My new masterclass, Pin Practical, shows you exactly how to convert your Pinterest visitors into email subscribers!
-In just 9 months, I grew my email list from 52 to over 10,000 for free using Pinterest…seriously!
+In just 9 months, I grew my email list to over 14,000 for free using Pinterest…seriously!

 I take you through 9 different strategies for converting Pinterest visitors into email subscribers.
 It is critical to your success in online business to have the ability to communicate with your customers.
 The only way to do this is to get potential customers on your email list.
 It is a lost opportunity to capture Pinterest traffic for 30-seconds and then lose them!
 Don’t let that happen to you anymore!
 Email subscribers = money and we’re all here to make money! 🙂

-I wrote it for busy moms who want to start their own online business but have no idea HOW to start.
-It’s based on my experience as a corporate mom who struggled after returning from maternity leave 3 years ago.
+I wrote this eBook and course for busy moms who want to start their own online business but have no idea HOW to start.
+It’s based on my experience as a corporate mom who struggled after returning from maternity leave 5 years ago.
 I wanted to take my corporate skills and create my own online business so I could have the flexibility to balance work and family a little bit better.

 I finally quit my corporate job in January 2016 and became completely self-employed in August 2o16.
 I broke down how I started my own business into 12 easy to follow steps that can be completed in 45 days.